Suahs/STEPIN_DEPARTMENTAL-STORE/README.md

-# STEPIN_DEPARTMENTAL-STORE
-My first mini project is based on
+my first mini project is based on sorting of array